 feet on seat.jpeg

-When the rows are called each and every passenger will suddenly leap to their feet and jostle their way frantically towards the entrance.
+When the rows are called, each and every passenger will suddenly leap to their collective feet and jostle their way frantically towards the entrance.
 They all have a manic look in their eyes as if the flight will suddenly depart without them.

-3) Do try to temper your conversations with the person sitting next to you.
-I am not that interested in how many drugs you took at the full moon party on Phuket, nor do I wish to hear that the food you ate gave you severe diarrhea and that you had to use a squat toilet!
+3) On board, do try to temper your conversations with the person sitting next to you.
+I am not that interested in how many drugs you took at the full moon party on Phuket, nor do I wish to hear that the food you ate gave you severe diarrhoea and that you had to use a squat toilet!

 bad.jpeg